Meg Foster: Personal life

-Foster was married to Canadian actor Stephen McHattie, but they divorced sometime before 2013.
-Foster has a son, Christopher Starr, by a relationship with American actor Ron Starr (1935–2017).
+Foster married Canadian actor Stephen McHattie in 1979, but they divorced sometime before 2013.

 As to Foster's striking pale blue eyes being dubbed "the eyes of 1979" by Mademoiselle magazine, Foster stated she did not think her eyes were that distinctive.
-Some film and television producers had Foster wear contact lenses to change her eye color as they considered her natural eyes distracting.
+Some film and television producers had Foster wear contact lenses to change her eye color, as they considered her natural eyes distracting.